jjkeijser/cifs-over-ssh/Win10/Singlehost.md

-# CIFS-over-SSH for Windows 10: Access to a single remote host, no Kerberos
+# CIFS-over-SSH: Access to a single remote host, no Kerberos
 *(tested Win10 1809,1909,20H2,21H1,21H2)*

 ## Introduction